avranade/Ashwin-Udacity-Nanodegree/Project5 - Neighborhood map/README.md

 ## How to View This App
 * Clone the repo or download project as zip file
 * Once you have the code, navigate to and open index.html
+* Currently the repo is hosted under a common repo which has all Nanodegree projects.
+In the future, they will be separated, so that projects can be hosted on github.io pages

 ## Notes on editing this app/ Troubleshooting
 * In some instances, the error message 'Oops...
 Foursquare is not responding....' might appear.
 This could be because the API has hit it's limit.